confluentinc/kafka-tutorials/README.md

   diff --strip-trailing-cr $(STEPS_DIR)/dev/expected-output-events.json $(DEV_OUTPUTS_DIR)/music-interest.json
 ```

-The last line uses the `diff` command to validate expected output against the actual output of tutorial steps.
-The `Makefile` may have more than one valdiation step so it will have separate `diff` commmands for each verification.
+The last line uses the `diff` command to validate expected output against the tutorial steps' actual output.
+The `Makefile` may have more than one validation action to have separate `diff` commands for each verification.

-For example here's the `Makefile` from the [dynamic output topics tutorial](https://github.com/confluentinc/kafka-tutorials/blob/master/_includes/tutorials/dynamic-output-topic/kstreams/code/Makefile)
+For example, here's the `Makefile` from the [dynamic output topics tutorial](https://github.com/confluentinc/kafka-tutorials/blob/master/_includes/tutorials/dynamic-output-topic/kstreams/code/Makefile)

 ```yml
 STEPS_DIR := tutorial-steps